yz1311/react-native-update-apk/README.md

    the APK update).
 So you must add a FileProvider entry to your [AndroidManifest.xml](example/android/app/src/main/AndroidManifest.xml), and it will reference a "[filepaths](example/android/app/src/main/res/xml/filepaths.xml)" XML file.
 Both are demonstrated in the example as linked here.

-1. **Play Services** If you use Google Play Services, make sure to define 'googlePlayServicesVersion' as the correct version in [your main build.gradle](example/android/build.gradle) so you don't have crashes related to version mismatches.
-If you don't have 'com.google.android.gms:play-services-auth' as a dependency yet you will need to add it as a dependency in [your app build.gradle](example/android/app/build.gradle) as well - this is used to workaround SSL bugs for Android API16-20.

 1. **Permissions** For Android 25+ you need to add REQUEST_INSTALL_PACKAGES to your [AndroidManifest.xml](example/android/app/src/main/AndroidManifest.xml)

 **Please install and run the example to see how it works before opening issues**.